-Today, gas chromatography (GC), mass spectroscopy (MS) and similar life science instrumentation are contributing to results in drug discovery and development, forensics labs, and the next generation of analytical chemistry research across the world.
+Today, gas chromatography (GC), mass spectroscopy (MS) and similar life science instrumentation are contributing to results in drug discovery, drug development, forensic labs, and the next generation of analytical chemistry research across the world.
 Lab managers are increasingly focused on efficiency and accuracy while keeping operational costs in check.
 They want analytical equipment that is more sensitive, smaller, flexible and cost-efficient.
 To meet their needs, OEM design engineers are challenged with finding the balance between improving analytical instrument performance and managing the bottom line.

 Parker has recently introduced a new miniature proportional valve designed specifically for analytical chemistry gas flow applications.
 The VSO® LowPro GC offers a new level of analytical performance for low flow control, maximum allowable leakage rate, and analytic service cleanliness to improve the sensitivity of next-generation analytical instruments, reduce sample noise, and increase signal detection capabilities.

-The VSO® LowPro GC was designed for reliability and manufacturability.
-The latest finite element analysis (FEA) simulation tools were used to reduce the number of parts, size and weight of the valve's internal components – allowing for more repeatable production and a smaller, lighter design.
-Additional optimization efforts included dynamic, non-linear mechanical analyses, computational fluid dynamics analyses, and electromagnetic analyses, resulting in a valve that is half the size of most existing proportional valves on the market.
+The VSO® LowPro GC was designed for both reliability and manufacturability.
+The latest finite element analysis (FEA) simulation tools were used to reduce the number of parts, size, and weight of the valve's internal components – allowing for more repeatable production and a smaller, lighter design.
+Additional optimization efforts included dynamic, non-linear mechanical analyses, computational fluid dynamics analyses, and electromagnetic analyses; this resulted in a valve that is half the size of most existing proportional valves on the market.

-The mechanics of the proportional spring were enhanced using dynamic mechanical analysis software to provide the minimum amount of resistance needed to combat both fluid flow forces and solenoid forces.
+The mechanics of the proportional spring inside the LowPro GC were enhanced using dynamic mechanical analysis software to provide the minimum amount of resistance needed to combat both fluid flow forces and solenoid forces.
 This resulted in a valve that has very smooth, linear flow control while minimizing the total amount of power needed to move the internal components.

 The magnetic circuit was refined using finite element analysis simulation software to decrease air gaps and focus the field strength uniformly around the moving components.
 This optimization combined with component size reductions has resulted in a very high performing, fast response solenoid design.
 This improved response time allows the flow of the valve assembly to be more consistent because the valve can keep up with frequent changes in control currents which reduces flow overshooting – especially at low flow ranges.